Who Pays for Oil Spill Cleanup in New York? Understanding Liability

 Who Could Be Held Responsible for an Oil Spill in NY?

-• Transporters of Oil: Companies that transport oil by truck, rail, or other means can be held liable if a spill occurs during transportation.
+Transporters of Oil: Companies that transport oil by truck, rail, or other means may be held liable if a spill occurs during transportation because of a collision, equipment malfunction, or improper handling during loading or unloading.

 Does Insurance Cover Oil Spill Cleanup Costs?